offbyone/ideas/content/old/events/arrr.md

 [The swabs over at Metafilter](http://www.metafilter.com/mefi/28409) brrrought this to me attention.

 (aside: Silly? yep.
 Fun? yep.
 Do it next year?
-Ah\... possibly?)
+Ah... possibly?)

-Memes are annoying, aren't they\...
+Memes are annoying, aren't they...